Notion vs ClickUp for Virtual Assistants: The Complete Comparison Guide (2026)

 ClickUp performance: Excellent.
 One Space per service category, one Folder for Client Work, one List per client duplicated from template.
 The cross-client dashboard using the Everything View shows all tasks across all client lists with filtering by due date, priority, and assignee.
 Recurring tasks automate weekly and monthly deliverables.
 The Workload view shows capacity across all clients simultaneously.
 Setup time: 2-3 hours initially, 5-10 minutes per new client from template.

 Notion performance: Functional with configuration.
 A Master Task Database with a Client property and filtered views per client replicates most ClickUp functionality.
 Cross-client overview requires a linked database view on a dashboard page, achievable but requires 3-5 hours of initial configuration.
 No native workload view.
-Recurring tasks require manual duplication or a Zapier automation.
+Recurring tasks require manual duplication or a Make automation.

 Verdict: ClickUp is the correct tool for multi-client task management.
 The native structure handles the architecture without configuration overhead.